 By Susannah Fox

-What will happen when everyone has access to the tools and information they need to solve their own problems — and share their ideas with others?
+Imagine what will happen when everyone has access to the tools and information they need to solve their own problems — and share their ideas with others.

 On Thursday, June 23, all of the organizations mentioned above — and many more — will be represented at Making Health, an interactive event at the Leavey Center at Georgetown University showcasing how healthcare practitioners, patients, designers, engineers, entrepreneurs, and other tinkerers are creating these types of healthcare solutions.
 Part of the National Week of Making, this event is open to anyone interested in this intersection between the maker movement and health and the way in which it’s changing people’s lives.

 Please join us for a full afternoon of exhibits, demonstrations, and short talks, all setting the scene and providing the opportunity to meet the innovators who are making a difference, one idea at a time.
 RSVP TODAY!

 And if you’re interested in learning more about the maker movement in health, I share in this video why we’re shining a light on this important topic.